Trip Highlights of Ganesh Himal Trek

-- Trekking in the Green rain-alpine forest and experiencing the traditional villages with ancient cultures.
+• We will trek in the Green rain-alpine forest and experience the traditional villages with ancient cultures.

-- Explore the Tamang and Gurung cultures in Ganesh himal trek.
+• Explore the Tamang and Gurung cultures in the Ganesh Himal trek.

 Overview of Ganesh Himal Trek

-Ganesh Himal Trek area lies in the central-eastern region of Nepal.
+The Ganesh Himal Trek area lies in central-eastern Nepal.
 This region offers spectacular views, unspoiled natural splendor, and wild and friendly inhabitants.
 One can view The Ganesh Himal trek from Kathmandu Valley.

 These regions’ peaks ( Ganesh 1.
 Ganesh II, III, and IV) stand out like crystals.
 That is the first Himalayan change forming the skyline.
 This enormous Himalayan massif lies between the valley.
-It lies Budhi Gandaki in the west and Bhotekoshi in the east.
+Budhi Gandaki lies in the west, and Bhotekoshi in the east.
 As a result, it becomes Trishuli Khola in the lower section.

 There are three major groups of peaks between Kathmandu and Pokhara.
 The mountains are Ganesh Himal, Langtang, and Manaslu, including the Annapurna range.
 This trekking route is less travel area.
 It is the best option to escape from the more popular regions of Annapurna and Everest.